Kaustav Kashyap Das

 PhD candidate, Astrophysics, Caltech

-I study core-collapse supernova explosions.
+My research focuses on core-collapse supernova explosions.

 Research and Academic Interests